-A not-to-be-overlooked component of the school’s identity is interplay between the natural beauty of its Indian Hill environs and CCDS’s progressive and modernist architecture.
+A not-to-be-overlooked component of the school’s identity is interplay between the natural beauty of its Indian Hill location and CCDS’s modernist architecture.

 Cincinnati Country Day School opened its doors in September 1926 with an enrollment of fifty-five boys and a faculty numbering five.
 Harold Washburn was selected as the school’s first Headmaster.

 The emphasis on developing the whole child was already evident in the school’s 1926 prospectus.
 An initial committee of five trustees (W. H. Chatfield, John J. Rowe, Robert L. Black, John J. Emery, and Julius Fleischmann) was committed to outdoor education and the study of nature.
 The school’s prospectus made this clear: “The School will be surrounded on all sides, to the horizon, by open country.
 It will be protected, for miles around, by farm property with widely separated residences.”
 In fact, the Indian Hill CCDS campus was so physically remote in those early years that a 25% transportation surcharge of $100 was added to the $400 tuition.